Introducing Non Slip Floor Tiles

 Available in all the right shades, our eight neutral non-slip glazes work well together but also play well with our colorful hues too.

-Made for commercial and heavy residential flooring and qualifying for LEED eligibility, these glazes are 100% lead free and are on our Recycled Clay Body which is at minimum 50% recycled materials.
+Made for commercial and heavy residential flooring and qualifying for LEED eligibility, these glazes are 100% lead free and are on our Recycled Clay Body.

 Pro tip: Going for a white tiled floor?
 We recommend using either a white to light gray grout and make sure to use grout release during installation to project your tile from staining.